China hedge fund bears look good in shorts

 HONG KONG ROUTE

-The favoured route for investors to hedge bets is through Chinese stocks listed in Hong Kong which boasts one of Asia's most developed securities borrowing and lending SBL.L markets.
+The favoured route for investors to hedge bets is through Chinese stocks listed in Hong Kong which boasts one of Asia's most developed securities borrowing and lending (SBL) markets.

 SBL desks at investment banks arrange stock loans for investors looking to short-sell by tapping custodian banks that hold large quantities of shares on behalf of institutions or trying to locate supply in the banks' own books.